rgeissen/trusted-data-agent/rag_templates/REFACTORING_SUMMARY.md

 ## What Changed

-The SQL Query Template has been refactored into a proper modular plugin structure, serving as the **prototype** and **reference implementation** for the new plugin system.
+The SQL Query Template - Business Context has been refactored into a proper modular plugin structure, serving as the **prototype** and **reference implementation** for the new plugin system.

 ## Before → After